ecmwf/ecPoint/README.md

 Information about Metview and how to install it can be found [here](https://confluence.ecmwf.int/display/METV/Metview) and in the [Metview-Python GitHub](https://github.com/ecmwf/metview-python) repository.
 Versions from Metview 5 are required.

+**Test Data**
+Before running ecPoint, the user might want to download the test data, available from Zenodo at the following link:

 ### Running ecPoint (in series)
 ```sh
 $ vi InParam.mv # Modify the input parameters as needed